TREK Kasibu: New Trails and New Faith

 August 31, 2011 Voluntourism

-When we started TRails to Empower Kids or TREK in 2007, only fifteen mountaineers ventured to Sitio Saybuan in Itogon, Benguet.
-Now, the number of our volunteers has multiplied tenfold, and along with it, the amount of donations we are able to gather has increased.
+When we started TRails to Empower Kids or TREK in 2007, we were only fifteen mountaineers who went to Sitio Saybuan in Itogon, Benguet.
+Now, the number of our volunteers has multiplied tenfold, along with the amount of donations we have been able to provide to our beneficiaries.

-We took a five-hour bus ride from Manila to Barangay Antutot in Kasibu, Nueva Vizcaya, followed by another 30-minute jeep ride to the jump-off point.
-Some participants chose to commence their trek from Barangay Antutot.
-From the jump-off point, it was another two and a half-hour trek to reach the school.
+We took a five-hour bus ride from Manila to Barangay Antutot in Kasibu, Nueva Vizcaya, followed by a 30-minute jeepney ride to the jump-off point.
+Some participants opted to start their trek from Barangay Antutot.
+From the jump-off point, it was another two-and-a-half-hour trek to the school.

 Our destination